How to Think Big About Your Gift Basket Business

-As I walked the aisles last year reviewing exhibits at the National Retail Federation (NRF) trade show held in New York City, the event was a constant reminder of the retailing industry’s mammoth size and how much of an investment you must make in your business if you truly want it to be successful.
+As I walked the aisles last year reviewing exhibits at the National Retail Federation (NRF) trade show held in New York City, the event was a constant reminder of the retailing industry’s mammoth size.
+It also reveals how much of an investment you must make in your business if you truly want it to be successful.

-This event focuses on the needs of retailers that invest huge sums of money on capital expenditures, infrastructure, and technology, with emphasis on the latter.
+This event focuses on the needs of retailers that invest huge sums of money on capital expenditures, infrastructure, and technology.
+There’s a huge emphasis on tech support.
 The exhibitors cater to companies such as Macy’s, Victoria’s Secret, and every store you see or visit at malls worldwide.

-Just because your gift basket business may not be on that level yet doesn’t mean it won’t grow to be a powerhouse.
-You must be in the company of larger firms and the companies that provide them with service in order to understand how they operate so your business has a greater chance to succeed.
+Just because your gift basket business may not be on that level yet doesn’t mean it won’t or can’t grow to be a powerhouse.
+You must be in the company of larger firms and the companies that provide them with service in order to understand how they operate.
+In that way, your business has a greater chance to succeed at whatever level you choose.

-Even if you believe you’ll stay small, it’s better to think big and recognize future possibilities before competitive firms grab your customers.
+Even if you plan to stay small, which is what many designers plan when at the beginning, it’s better to think big at the beginning.
+From that, you can visualize future possibilities before competitive firms grab your customers.

 My takeaways for your benefit

-After reviewing this mega annual event, here’s my summary of what you must review and consider for your business whether it’s located in a traditional retail space, commercial loft, or a home studio:
+After reviewing this mega annual event, here’s my summary of what you must review and consider for your business.
+This is important whether you’re located in a retail space, commercial loft, or a home studio:

 - A point-of-sale system that processes sales, maintains inventory, and builds a customer database